TechnologyBrewery/habushu/README.md

 If this property is set to `false`, none of the above automated version management operations will be performed.

-*CAVEAT:* If there is a ^ and/or Poetry version < 1.5.0, the substitution will be `-SNAPSHOT` to `.dev` only for backwards compatibility

 Default: `true`

 #### sourceDirectory ####